About ForcesWatch

 What we do

-We currently working in the following areas:
+We currently work to raise awareness in the following areas:

-The military in society
+The influence and normalisation of military in society

 Our values